shawntmeyer/AVDClientKiosk/README.md

 The user interface customizations are configured using:

-- An Assigned Access configuration for single-app or multi-app kiosk modes applied via the WMI Bridge CSP.
+- An Assigned Access configuration for multi-app kiosk mode or shell launcher applied via the WMI Bridge CSP.
 - A multi-user local group policy object for non-administrative users.
 - Provisioning packages that remove pinned items from the start menu, disable Windows Spotlight, and optionally enable Shared PC mode.